Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Related Work

 Domain adaptation was introduced to overcome the ``corpus bias'' issue.
-Since deep learning methods are powerful in extracting non-linear features in the input, domain adaptation can easily be implemented on deep learning-based platforms, yielding more robust and performing models \cite{Yu2013FeatureTasks, NiiNoi2018CoupledRecognition}.
+Since deep learning methods are powerful in extracting non-linear features from the input, domain adaptation can easily be implemented on deep learning-based platforms, yielding more robust and better performing models \cite{Yu2013FeatureTasks, NiiNoi2018CoupledRecognition}.

-Mao et al.\ experimented on a two-class task for domain adaptation by sharing priors between source and target domains.
-They pre-trained a two-layer neural network with unsupervised learning and then shared the common classifier parameters between source and target~\cite{Mao2016DomainClasses}.
-Our approach follows the RL paradigm for domain adaptation instead of unsupervised learning, and we pre-train the source model with a labelled source dataset.
+Mao et al.~\cite{Mao2016DomainClasses} conducted experiments on domain adaptation using a two-class task, where they shared priors between the source and target domains.
+They pre-trained a two-layer neural network using unsupervised learning and shared the standard classifier parameters between the source and target domains.
+In contrast, our approach follows the RL paradigm for domain adaptation and involves pre-training the source model with a labelled source dataset.
+However, we cannot compare our results with Mao et al.'s study on SER and domain adaptation since they used a different dataset and a different number of classes for prediction.